symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 :ref:`Delegated harvesting <delegated-harvesting>` enables accounts to receive rewards from creating new blocks without running a node.

 Follow this guide to **delegate your account importance** without compromising the account's funds.
-Before you can activate delegated harvesting, make sure your main account has at least ``500 cat.harvest`` units.
+Before you can activate delegated harvesting, make sure your main account has at least ``10,000 nem.xem`` units.
 Then, you will have to **delegate your main account importance** to a **proxy public key** (remote account) before **requesting a node to add you as a delegated harvester**.

 .. mermaid:: ../../resources/diagrams/delegated-harvesting-activation.mmd
     :caption: Delegated harvesting activation diagram